LegumeFederation/cmap-js/README.md

     npm ci

-### Potential Issues
-There has been a report of node getting stuck during install on macOS.
-This is not a cmap-js issue, but should be fixable following the directions found [here](http://osxdaily.com/2016/07/26/fix-stuck-pkg-verifying-installer-mac-os-x/).

 ## Build and Tests

 ES6 code is transpiled with Babel and bundled with Rollup, and the results are